Invoca/developer-docs/source/api_documentation/network_integration/advertiser_campaigns/index.rst

   * - sms_promo_sender
     - String
     - The email address that will be shown in the sms.
 This defaults to sms@invoca.net.

-  * - keypress_failover_type
-    - String
-    - The failover type to use for a child node of a Menu.
-"Wrong" for when a wrong keypress is pressed by the caller on any attempt for the parent menu (shown in reporting as keypress "W").
-"None" for when there is no keypress by the caller for all attempts for the parent menu (shown in reporting as keypress "N").
-Omit this parameter for normal keypresses.
-See example below.

 Conditions